Being in a slump sucks BIG TIME.

 We’ll swap stuff in and out of our 5 categories, slowly eliminating things that don’t make us 100% happy, in a gradual, well-balanced and wholesome way.

-Note: We’re going to avoid EXTREMES completely for now because they almost always result in a crash and burn.
+Avoid EXTREMES completely for now because they almost always result in a crash and burn.

 As my homey Mother-Nature always says,